 Many sites appear to meet the needs of the specific project.
 However, after purchase, it is found that setbacks, required buffers, soils conditions or other factors impact the usable area of the site.
 Our site evaluation process provides an inexpensive, professional review of the primary factors affecting a site which allows the client to make an informed decision regarding the land purchase.
 This includes physical observation of the site, a review of visibility, circulation, utilities available, location, zoning requirements, and a conceptual layout of the site based on project needs, soils studies, traffic studies, or other items that are indicated through our observations.

 When a business is considering a new site, there is concern over how well the business will do in that location.
-Our market analysis service can help you understand the business climate within a few miles of the site, the competition and how well they are doing, location of retail draws (such as shopping centers or supermarkets), traffic counts and other similar data.
+Our market analysis service can help you understand the business climate within a few miles of the site, the competition and how well they are doing, location of retail draws (such as shopping centers or supermarkets), demographics (such as median incomes, educations levels, age breakdown of population, etc), traffic counts and other similar data.
 This is presented as an on-screen report with maps, charts and a flyover of the proposed site.
 A printed report is also provided.

 As a full-service regional architectural firm, we provide a complete range of architectural services for new, remodel and tenant improvement projects.
 Sometimes we do only a part of the project or take on a limited scope project.
 Other times, our projects encompass developments with multiple buildings and site features.